 Editorial: Tropical Climate Variability and Change: Impacts in the Amazon

-- 2Servicio Nacional de Meteorología e Hidrología del Perú (SENAMHI), Peru
+- 2Servicio Nacional de Meteorología e Hidrología del Perú (SENAMHI), Lima, Peru

 In summary, the study of droughts over Amazonia has received increased interest in recent years because of environmental, social and economic impacts, and the role of recent droughts on the atmospheric CO2 growth rate.
 Droughts in 2005 and 2010, and especially the drought during the El Niño in 2015/16, occurred in an era with complete datasets for the monitoring of these events and subsequent impacts, which contributes to our current understanding of this phenomena.